HyrienLab/igblastr/README.md

     igblast_info()

-This makes sure that the installed IgBlast is functional.
-Also displays some info about it (e.g. `igblastn` and `igblastp` versions).
+This will make sure that the installed IgBlast is functional.
+Will also display some info about it (e.g. `igblastn` and `igblastp` versions).